isomerpages/nlb-curiocity/_jurong/Development of Jurong.md

 https://www.nas.gov.sg/archivesonline/photographs/record-details/88d8e82f-438e-11e4-859c-0050568939ad

-The development of Jurong as the first industrial estate in Singapore was initiated in 1961 with the aim to create jobs and boost the economy.
-The brainchild behind this industrialisation programme was Dutch economist Albert Winsemius.
-A land area of 69 sq km in Jurong was chosen as the site for industrial development.
-To realise it, low hills were levelled and the swampland was filled with soil to prepare the land for industries and infrastructure as well as residential and recreational developments.
+The development of Jurong as Singapore's first industrial estate began in 1961.
+Led by then Finance Minister Goh Keng Swee and Dutch economist Albert Winsemius, the aim of the industrialisation project was to generate employment and economic growth.
+A 69-square-kilometer area in Jurong was selected for industrial development.
+To make this vision a reality, low hills were flattened, and swampy areas were filled with soil to prepare the land for various industrial, infrastructural, residential, and recreational purposes.

 https://www.nas.gov.sg/archivesonline/photographs/record-details/29491c3c-1162-11e3-83d5-0050568939ad